Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Winter HochsaasBerghütte bei Hochsaas im Winter (Foto: Seraina Zellweger)

-Day 3: Free day in Zermatt
+Tag 3: Free Day in Zermatt

-Zermatt is all about mountains and the outdoors.
-If you’ve come to Switzerland for our spectacular mountain views, you’re going to love it here.
+Zermatt is all about the mountains and nature.
+If you came to Switzerland for the breathtaking views of the mountains, you'll absolutely love it here.

-In case you’d rather skip the hiking altogether and see some mountains the easy way, I recommend heading up to Gornergrat.
-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3089 metres (10.135 feet) above sea level.
-Right in front of the Gorner Glacier and the Matterhorn.
+If you'd rather skip the hike and see the mountains easily, I recommend taking the train up to Gornergrat.
+After an incredibly steep train ride, you'll find yourself at an altitude of 3089 m above sea level, right in front of the Gorner Glacier and the Matterhorn.
+Don't be surprised if you find yourself out of breath climbing the steps to the viewpoint—that's not on you, but due to the thin air.

 Zermatt HerbstBergdorf Zermatt im Herbst (Foto: Zermatt Tourismus Pascal Gertschen)